 By Carla Ramazan ‘17, Lydia Grant ‘19, Paulina Hruskoci ‘19

-When I was a child, my aunt passed away due to an unsafe abortion in our home country, Romania.
+My family lost my aunt to an unsafe abortion in our home country, Romania.
 This event confused me for a long time.
 I felt helpless, as though my aunt were merely a statistic, because we had lost her to an easily solvable, yet controversial issue.
 However, in college, through student-organizing, I realized the impact I have as an activist.
 My aunt’s story is my story as well.
 It is the reason I fight for reproductive freedom and other gender issues: so those after me do not struggle within the same systems, but instead have solutions that I will help discover.

 My sophomore year of college, I founded Deeds Not Words at UT Dallas.
 Deeds at UTD is an organization focused on galvanizing young women and members of the LGBTQ+ community to create positive change.
 Throughout my first year of college, I noticed the dire need for a feminist organization on campus.
 It was my hope when creating Deeds at UTD that it would allow a space for students to come together and advocate for change both on campus and in the state of Texas.
 Deeds at UTD started off with about 15 members, and we originally became known on campus for counter-protesting anti-abortion demonstrations at the Plinth.
 However, in the past few months, under the leadership of courageous and driven women like Paulina and Lydia, Deeds has become so much more than that.